How to train a dog - Introduction

-I soon worked out that every time I put my bottom on the ground, she got please and said “sit” and gave me a treat.
-It seemed to me that she wanted me to put my bottom on the floor every time she said “sit”.
+Every time I put my bottom on the ground, she got pleased and said “sit” and gave me a treat!

-I loved this game and I soon realized that if I put my bottom on the floor every time, she said “sit” I got a treat!
-What a great, easy, fun game, even for a little puppy.
+I loved this – what a great, easy, fun game, even for a little puppy.
 Now of course, she asks me to “sit’ before she gives me my meals, before we go for a walk and lots of other times and its such an easy game to play and always seems to end in a nice fun surprise!